bionic-gpt/bionic-gpt/website/content/blog/retreival-augmented-generation/index.md

 > A Dobblenobbl is a type of biscuit.

-I'm not sure why it mispelled `Dobblenobble`, this might be an issue with using a model at only 7 billion paramters.
+I'm not sure why it misspelled `Dobblenobble`, this might be an issue with using a model at only 7 billion parameters.

 ## The retrieval part of things